jkulesza/Civ_V_Map_Plotter/README.md

 * PIL
 * Pyx

-Test with Python 2.7.4, but expected to be fully compliant with Python 3.
+Tested with Python 2.7.4, but expected to be fully compliant with Python 3.

 Optional External Software
 -----------------